Koredotcom/web-kore-sdk/README.md

 ## How to integrate Agent Desktop features
 1. Goto in index.html and uncomment AgentDesktop files agentdesktop.css,ac_webrtc.min.js,audio_player.js,config.js,libs/c2c.js and agentdesktop.js
 2. Include these files in gruntFile.js if you are using minifed SDK

+Note: When integrated into an iFrame, the SDK's functionality will be confined to that specific frame
 # How to implement minified SDK
     node js:
 	    Install node js if not installed  https://nodejs.org